 - FAQ's (Frequently asked questions).

-- Further guidance on the types of contractor work that will require you to prequalify.
+- Further guidance (PDF 89KB) on the types of contractor work that will require you to prequalify.

-- Visit this link to complete the process.
+- Visit the Local Authority Approved Contractor Scheme website to complete the process.

 We use an e-tendering portal - if you are interested in registering as a supplier, viewing and responding to our tenders and RFP's, please click e-tendering portal.

 Annual procurement plan

 In an effort to provide suppliers and contractors with advance notice of upcoming work that will be publicly tendered we will publish, from time to time, a high level programme of planned public procurement covering the relevant period.

 For further information on any major projects please refer to our Long Term Plans